mouseless/baked/docs/architecture/feature.md

        usage.
     1. Implement `IFeature` in `ConfigurationOverriderFeature` where you add all your configuration overrides.
-1. To give a custom `Id` to your feature, override `IFeature.Id` with a unique id.
+1. To give an `Id` to your feature, implement `IFeature.Id` with a unique id.

 Please refer to existing features in [github.com/mouseless/do][] for examples.